Top 10 Best Nick Jr. Shows

 This and Blue's Clues bring back so many memories.
 These are both awesome shows.

-LazyTown LazyTown is an English-language Icelandic children's educational musical action comedy program made by an international crew and performed by a cast from Iceland, the United States and the United Kingdom.
+LazyTown is an English-language Icelandic children's educational musical action comedy program.
+It was created by Magnús Scheving, who also starred in the show as Sportacus.
+The program was made by an international crew and featured a cast from Iceland, the United States, and the United Kingdom.

 LazyTown was a fun show.
 It encouraged exercise and healthy living while still being fun and enjoyable.
 Also, Robbie Rotten is the star of the show.
 I always love when he's on screen.